 BSc PhD FRAS

 I was a senior lecturer in mathematics at the University of South Wales from 1989 until my retirement in 2014.
-Post-retirement, I have been made a Visiting Research Fellow to continue my academic role within the University.
-I promote education in system dynamics and mathematical modelling, and continue to pursue collaborative research projects.
+Post-retirement, I am now a Visiting Research Fellow, continuing my academic role within the University.
+I promote education in system dynamics and mathematical modelling and continue to pursue collaborative research projects.

 My current research uses system dynamics, mathematics and sociophysics, which I apply to the growth and decline of churches, political parties and a wide variety of other social phenomena.
 I frequently attend conferences and meetings in the line of my research but these could be in mathematics, physics, sociology, political science, history or religion.
 A good mathematical modeller has to be interested in every aspect of the world!

 Employment and Education

 2014 – present, Visiting Research Fellow, University of South Wales.
 (Emeritus Position).

 1989 – 2014, Senior Lecturer in Mathematics, University of South Wales/University of Glamorgan

 1982 – 1989, Lecturer in Mathematics, Napier Polytechnic, Edinburgh.

 1979 – 1982, Post Doctoral Research Assistant, University of Glasgow.